pschachte/wybe/WYBE.md

 def (a:int + b:int):int = ...
 ```

-Alternatively, the "operatorness" of a name can be overriden, making the
+Alternatively, the "operatorness" of a name can be overridden, making the
 compiler treat it as an ordinary identifier, by surrounding it with backquote
 characters (`` ` ``).
 So the `+` function could also be defined with the
 syntax: